Samkth123/KTH-md/Growth/Session 1/Chapter 5 - Measuring and describing growth.md

 Share price of a listed company reflects the value the market sees in the company
 - But value even in listed companies is more slippery than share price might suggest
 - Ex a company wanting to buy another will often need to pay a premium to make the shareholders sell

+#### Private companies
-- If a company will be broken up the only value it has is its assets it can sell
+If a company will be broken up the only value it has is its assets it can sell

-- Companies assessment of value are also their future ability to make generate cash, often expressed as P/E price/earnings ratio.
+Companies assessment of value are also their future ability to make generate cash, often expressed as P/E price/earnings ratio.

-- The value is very subjective and also sensitive to the discount factor which itself is based on well educated guesses
+The value is very subjective and also sensitive to the discount factor which itself is based on well educated guesses

-- Shareholder value in a private business can only be determined
+Shareholder value in a private business can only be determined when the company is sold